 After spending so much money to buy the television, you may be tempted to get the extended warranty.
 Fortunately, most televisions are built with durability in mind, and you may never use the store’s extended warranty.
 The LEDs are virtually shock-proof, and most HDTV features are extremely resilient.
 If there are any issues, you will likely notice them within the first 30 days, and most stores already accept returns within the first month.

 Most manufacturers offer a one-year warranty, just in case you notice any problems within the first year.
-Some credit companies also offer an additional coverage on the purchase.
-Therefore, save your money and skip the extended warranty.
+Some credit card companies also provide additional coverage on the purchase.
+If the price of a warranty makes no difference to you, go ahead and get it.
+Otherwise, save your money and skip the extended warranty.